 PUBH 6358.
 Vaccine Policy.
 2 Credits.

 Focuses on how the Congressional budget process shapes the funding and design of federal health care programs, ranging from entitlement programs like Medicare to appropriated programs like community health centers.
-Discussions will cover budget resolutions, appropriations bills, and budget reconciliation legislation, as well as Congressional procedures & committees through which they are considered.
+Discussions cover budget resolutions, appropriations bills, and budget reconciliation legislation, as well as Congressional procedures and committees through which they are considered.
 Prerequisite: PUBH 6305.
-Summer.

-Addresses the federal laws and regulations that affect U.S. health care industry participants, particularly those relating to the prevention of fraud and abuse, and the role of corporate compliance programs.
-Prerequisite: PUBH 6330 or HSML 6215.
-Spring.
+The federal laws and regulations that affect the U.S. healthcare industry participants, particularly those relating to the prevention of fraud and abuse, and the role of corporate compliance programs.
+Prerequisites: HSML 6215 or PUBH 6330.

 PUBH 6372.
 Minority Health Policy.
 2 Credits.

 Introduces students to the concept of health disparities and the implications of disparities for health care practice and policy.
 Students will learn how disparities are defined and measured, as well as emerging approaches in practice and policy to reducing disparities.
-Prerequisite: 6315.
 Fall.
+Prerequisite: PUBH 6315.

 PUBH 6374.
 Pharmaceutical Policy.
 2 Credits.

-Examines legal and regulatory frameworks related to the demand for and supply / quality of pharmaceutical products.
-Highlights policies specific to drug development, pricing, reimbursement, utilization, dissemination of information, and post-marketing surveillance.
+Legal and regulatory frameworks related to the demand for and supply / quality of pharmaceutical products.
+Policies specific to drug development, pricing, reimbursement, use, dissemination of information, and post-marketing surveillance.
 Prerequisite: PUBH 6315.
-Fall.

 PUBH 6376.
 Primary Health Care Policy.
 2 Credits.

-Explores the politics and policy of the provision of primary health care in the U.S. Covers the rise of the field of primary care and how it is supported and financed, and the role of insurers and government in regulation and oversight in the areas of access, cost, and quality.
-Prerequisite: PUBH 6315.
+Politics and policy behind the provision of primary healthcare in the U.S. Rise of the field of primary care and how it is supported and financed; role of insurers and government in regulation and oversight in the areas of access, cost, and quality.
+Prerequisites: PUBH 6012.